 Titles and abstracts of studies identified with the searches were screened independently by two researchers (IO, SN).
 Of potentially relevant studies, full texts were obtained which were again screened by these two researchers independently.
 Any disagreements on eligibility were resolved through discussion or consultation with a third researcher (PH or JAC).

-From the studies included, the following data were extracted: study characteristics (author, publication year, study period, study design, country, setting, language, inclusion/ exclusion criteria, potential confounders adjusted for), definitions used for TB, DM and HIV diagnosis, baseline characteristics of participants (sample size, age, sex, body mass index (BMI), fasting blood glucose (or related), HIV status and history, new TB cases, TB/DM history, TB type (pulmonary or extra-pulmonary), culture positivity, TB symptoms, new DM cases) and outcomes (odds ratios (ORs) or other measures that quantify the association between DM and TB including the number of cases and confidence intervals).
+From the studies included, the following data were extracted: study characteristics (author, publication year, study period, study design, country, setting, language, inclusion/ exclusion criteria, potential confounders adjusted for), diagnostics used to identify people withe TB, DM and HIV , baseline characteristics of participants (sample size, age, sex, body mass index (BMI), fasting blood glucose (or related), HIV status and history, new TB cases, TB/DM history, TB type (pulmonary or extra-pulmonary), culture positivity, TB symptoms, new DM cases) and outcomes (odds ratios (ORs) or other measures that quantify the association between DM and TB including the number of cases and confidence intervals).
 When multiple adjustment models were presented, the model which adjusted for most confounders was chosen.
 As with study selection, data extraction was performed by two researchers independently (IO, SN) and any discrepancies were resolved through discussion or consultation with a third researcher (PH or JAC).

 Choice of effect measure

 Some studies reported several estimates for the association, for different timepoints over the course of TB treatment, or different testing modalities for DM.
 For consistency with other studies, we included estimates at enrolment (compared with those at follow-up).
 Additionally, the estimate for the most reliable test for DM or TB was included.
 This meant that in the main analysis, glycosylated haemoglobin (HbA1c), oral glucose tolerance test (OGTT) and fasting blood glucose (FBG) measurements in venous blood were prioritised over random blood glucose measurements and measurements in capillary blood (15).
 Furthermore, when the estimates were stratified by HIV status, the estimate of the association among HIV negative participants was included, since the main analysis did not aim to assess the effect of HIV on the association.
 The impact of these choices on overall results was assessed in sensitivity analyses.
+Furthermore, sensitivity analyses excluding studies that used only patient self-report to classify DM status or had no microbiological confirmation of TB diagnosis were performed, to assess the influence of inclusion of these studies on estimates of the association between TB and DM.

 Statistical analysis